-Arugula–which is also known as rocket, garden rocket, and roquette–is a dense, low-growing plant with long, smooth, bright green leaves.
+Arugula–also known as rocket, garden rocket, and roquette–is a dense, low-growing plant with long, smooth, soft-lobed, bright green leaves.
 Arugula is a cool-weather leafy crop.
-Leaves can be harvested about six weeks after plants and the plants will continue to produce succulent leaves until warm weather comes and white or yellow flowers appear.
+Grow arugula in spring and autumn.
+Arugula leaves can be harvested about six weeks after sowing seeds.
+Arugula plants will continue to produce succulent leaves as long as the weather stays cool.

 Arugula Quick Growing Tips

 - Arugula is a cool-weather crop.

 - Sow arugula seed in the garden as early as 2 to 3 weeks before the average date of the last frost in spring.